atlassian/data-center-helm-charts/docs/docs/userguide/PROMETHEUS.md

-# Prometheus Monitoring
+# Monitoring

+The instructions outlined on this page provide details on how you can enable [Prometheus](https://prometheus.io/){.external} monitoring on your stack with [Grafana](https://grafana.com/){.external}

-## Prometheus Operator
+## 1. Install Prometheus Operator

 Install [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart (call your release `prometheus-stack`).

+## 2. Expose JMX metrics

-Once [JMX metrics are exposed](../../../userguide/OPERATION/#monitoring) in your product Helm chart, Helm will create a dedicated `JMX` service, and you can now create a `ServiceMonitor` object so that Prometheus starts scraping metrics:
+Enable and expose [JMX metrics](../../../userguide/OPERATION/#expose-jmx-metrics) in your product Helm chart, Helm will create a dedicated `JMX` service.

+## 3. Create a ServiceMonitor

+Now that `JMX` metrics are exposed, we need a way of scraping them.
+Using the `yaml` below create a `ServiceMonitor` object so that Prometheus cam scraping the exposed JMX metrics

 ```yaml
 apiVersion: monitoring.coreos.com/v1